stiofanEimeid/the-online-cookbook/README.md

 #### User Goals

-The target audience of the application are those who are relatively new to cooking and are curious about learning how to make new dishes.
+The target audience of the application are those who are passionate about cooking or wish to know more about it.
+The site is intended to be accessible to those who are relatively new to cooking and are curious about learning how to make new dishes.
 In addition, it hopes to attract those who are already passionate about cooking to share some of their favourite recipes with other users.
 Ideally, these groups would join together to create a thriving online community, one that is bound together by a love of cooking and learning more about it.

 Users seek the means to find a variety of recipes through an accessible interface that is easy to use.
 Frequent users or those with extensive experience in cooking may seek to add their recipes to the website to share with others as well as discover more recipes.